Skip to main content

 • Submit expenditure data twice a year to the CDE through the UPK Expenditure Report.

-• The UPK P&I Grant also funds countywide planning and capacity building for county offices of education (COEs) with a minimum base grant of $15,000 for each LEA in the county that operates kindergarten programs as specified in EC 8281.5(c)(1)(B).
-The link to this funding allocation page can be found at UPK Planning & Implementation - Countywide Planning and Capacity Grant.
+• The UPK P&I Grant also funds countywide planning and capacity building for county offices of education (COEs) with a minimum base grant of $15,000 for each LEA in the county that operates kindergarten programs as specified in EC Section 8281.5(c)(1)(B).
+The link to this funding allocation page can be found at CDE UPK Planning & Implementation - Countywide Planning and Capacity Grant.

-• These funds may be used for costs associated with providing countywide planning and capacity building to help LEAs in their county create or expand CSPP or TK programs, or to establish or strengthen partnerships with other providers of PreKindergarten education within the county, including Head Start programs, to ensure that high-quality options are available for four-year-old children countywide.
+• These funds may be used for costs associated with providing countywide planning and capacity building to help LEAs in their county create or expand CSPP or TK programs, or to establish or strengthen partnerships with other providers of prekindergarten education within the county, including Head Start programs, to ensure that high-quality options are available for four-year-old children countywide.
 Allowable costs include, but are not necessarily limited to, planning costs, hiring and recruitment costs, staff training and professional development, classroom materials, and supplies.

 • Submit program data annually to the CDE through the UPK Program Report.